DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-09-Were_offering_protection.md

 ﻿## Part 2 - Learning to Listen | Ch.
 09 - We're offering protection

-**Seven weeks into training.**

-Jason was three blocks from Morandi's when the man stepped out of a coffee shop doorway.
+Seven weeks into training, Jason found himself three blocks from Morandi's when a man stepped out of a coffee shop doorway and just stood there, waiting.

-Not blocking his path.
-Just... there.
-Waiting.

 Mid-thirties.
 Gray suit that fit well but not expensively.
 The kind of face you'd describe as "professional" and forget an hour later.
 Hands visible, empty, relaxed at his sides.